Youth Intervention Center

 Licensing & Qualifications

 The Youth Intervention Center is licensed by the Pennsylvania Department of Human Services and abides by their regulations.
-The center is also a member of the Juvenile Detention Centers and Alternative Programs (JDCAP) and the National Partnership for Juvenile Services (NPJS).
+The center is also a member of the Pennsylvania Partnership for Juvenile Services (PPJS) and the National Partnership for Juvenile Services (NPJS).